c4leab/100-days-of-code/log.md

 **Today's Progress:** Started and got about 70% through the Applied Visual Design portion of the FCC course.
 Learned a few HTML tags and a bunch of CSS properties.
 Used the stuff I learned to create a moon and heart graphic.

 **Link to work:** doing FCC course.

+### Day 6: March 16, 2022

+**Today's Progress:** Learned about animation and key frames.
+Couldn't understand the cubic-bezier thing but finished the applied visual design portion of the FCC curriculum.

+**Link to work:** doin FCC course